-According to current 3GPP specifications (TS 26.501 clause 4.0.5, TS 26.510 clause 5.4.4), a 5GMS Client can request bit rate recommendations or delivery boosts from the 5GMS AF.
-The AF interfaces with PCF/SMF to adjust QoS or provide throughput guidance.
-This takes into account dynamic session conditions and is especially tailored for media streaming or content delivery between an Application Server (AS) and the UE, in the uplink direction.
+According to clause 4.0.5 of TS 26.501 [15] and clause 5.4.4 of TS 26.510 [108], a 5GMSu Client can request bit rate recommendations or delivery boosts from the 5GMSu AF.
+The 5GMSu AF interacts with PCF/SMF to adjust the network QoS or to provide throughput guidance in the form of bit rate recommendations.
+This takes into account dynamic session conditions and is especially tailored for content delivery between a UE and an Application Server (AS) in the uplink direction.